- What is it written in?

-Monads are not used to handle effects as they are in Haskell, and unlike Mercury and Clean I do not plan to use uniqueness typing to manage effects.
-My colleague Peter Schachte created a concept called Resources for his language Wybe.
-I intend to extend this concept a little further and use it to manage effects.
+Monads are not used to handle effects as they are in Haskell, and unlike Mercury and Clean we are not using uniqueness typing to manage effects.
+Peter Schachte created a concept called Resources for his language Wybe.
+We intend to extend this concept a little further and use it to manage effects.

 Monads are useful and may be supported, but will not be used for effects or to the extent that they are in Haskell.